kavismith/VPN-Setup/README.md

-<h1>VPN Setup and Usage through Proton VPN</h1>
+<h1>VPN Setup And Proton VPN Setup</h1>
-In this tutorial, we will be seeting a VPN through Microsoft Azure and download Proton VPN. <br />
+In this tutorial, we will be setting up a VPN through Microsoft Azure and download Proton VPN<br />

 <h2>Environments and Technologies Used</h2>